sanderk92/kotlin-document-validator/README.md

 }
 ```

-Or when a single result is returned:
+Or when a lazy validation is performed:

 ```kotlin
 when (val result = validate(document)) {